 The mid fade is the perfect all-rounder haircut.
 Halfway between a high fade and a low fade, it’s a tapered cut that ends between your temple and ears.
-Not only is it flattering, professional and easy to maintain, it’s also versatile.
+Not only is it flattering, professional, and easy to maintain, it’s also versatile.
 That means you can style it in many different ways.
-For example, old school gel or side-parted looks get a fresh, modern twist when paired with a mid fade.
+For example, old-school gel or side-parted looks get a fresh, modern twist when paired with a mid fade.
 Meanwhile, a mid fade paired with a slick back or natural curls looks polished and sophisticated.
 Check out these versions of the mid fade that will make you want to book a trip to the barber right now.

 RELATED: 15 Best Low Fade Haircuts for Men